cs340-24/color_sort/detailed_schedule.md

 3. Touch-screen integration, so the user can select the bottles they'd like to move to/from with their finger
 4. Successfully complete a level and load the next level
 5. Add "reset level" option
+6. Add animation when a bottle is selected

 ### 3/4 - 3/10